 Salto Trampoline Arena, Mougins

-Salto is a trampoline park which opened in late October 2015.
-There’s an area for little ones, dodgeball, tightrope, and lots and lots of trampolines on the floor and wall to bounce off.
+Salto is the oldest trampoline park on the Riviera.
+There’s an area for little ones, dodgeball, slackline, and lots and lots of trampolines on the floor and wall to bounce off.
 You need to have some form of ID (driving license will do) to leave at the front desk to note your time of arrival.
 When you leave your time is calculated and you pay accordingly.
 Anti-slip socks are obligatory and available to buy for 2€ if you don’t have your own.
 Snacks are available and birthday parties can be organised.
 It is highly recommended you book at busy times.

 Urban Football, Villeneuve-Loubet